 The Language Test

 The next part of the WGU Readiness assessment that I took was the Language test.
 This one took me about 30 minutes.
-The nice thing about the Language and the Math assessments is that there is a little check box at the bottom that you can check to "review later".
+The nice thing about the Language and the Math assessments is that there is a little checkbox at the bottom that you can check to "review later".
 The questions that you marked to "review later" will have an asterisk by them when you get to the "review your answers" page.
-At this point you can go back and check your answers.
+At this point, you can go back and check your answers.

-For the most part I found the Language assessment to be pretty simple.
+For the most part, I found the Language assessment to be pretty simple.
 There are several questions where you read the passage and answer the question.
 Make sure to read the question twice.
 I noticed a couple of times where the question was asking for something different than I expected it to and had I not re-read the question, I might have gotten it incorrect.
 There are also questions on grammar, proper pronoun usage, when to use pronouns and when to use the proper nouns, active and passive voice (wish I had reviewed this) and several other basic English Language concepts.
 The question I spent the MOST time on was the sequencing question.
-It gave six sentences and asked you to put then in an order that makes sense.
+It gave six sentences and asked you to put them in an order that makes sense.
 I don't think I would have found this difficult if t had not been for the fact that my sequence was in order when I read it and I kept reading it over and over to see if I could find a different order to put it in, but I couldn't.
 So sentence one wound up being the first in order, and two the second and so on.
 I probably spent 15 minutes on this question.
 It didn't seem right.

 The Math Test